Wrongful Termination Attorney in San Diego

-Typical constructive terminations stem from ongoing workplace discrimination, sexual harassment, wrongful wage and hour practices, or other illegal conduct by the employer.
-Regardless of the situation resulting in the constructive termination, whether caused by ongoing or intolerable sexual harassment, failure to pay wages, or unfair treatment concerning your religion, age or disability, we can give you a good idea of whether your claim for constructive termination is maintainable.
+Typical constructive termination cases stem from ongoing workplace discrimination, sexual harassment, wrongful wage and hour practices, or other illegal conduct by the employer.
+Regardless of the situation resulting in the constructive termination, whether caused by ongoing or intolerable sexual harassment, failure to pay wages, or unfair treatment concerning your religion, age, or disability, we can give you a good idea of whether your claim for constructive termination is maintainable.
 Alternatively, we can assist you in ascertaining what other courses of action might be in the best interests of you and your family.